Undergraduate Program in Computational Biology

 As much as any other field, making the interdisciplinary connections required to truly integrate biological and computational knowledge often requires a student to conduct research.
 We encourage undergraduate research, with our faculty very willing to supervise undergraduate research for credit.

 Students completing the proposed major will be ideally prepared for Ph.D. programs in any of a range of biomedical areas, including Computational Biology, Systems Biology, or Quantitative Biology.
-By also completing pre-med requirements, they will be very well-prepared to attend medical school; the next generation of physicians will need to better understand the computational approaches needed for automated medical testing, automated medical imaging, and the coming personalized medicine revolution.
+Students who choose to complete pre-med requirements will be very well-prepared to attend medical school; the next generation of physicians will need to better understand the computational approaches needed for automated medical testing, automated medical imaging, and the revolution in personalized medicine.

 There is also a significant industry demand for excellent computational biology students, in biotech firms, biomedical research, as well as in pharmaceutical research.
 Both established companies and startups struggle to find employees with the correct skillset, and our students will be able to take advantage of the fact that an undergraduate computational biology major has the rigorous training required to handle the challenges of modern research that is not provided by any of our peer institutions.

-Please use the links below to learn more about the B.S. in Computational Biology program.
+Please use the links below to learn more about the B.S. in Computational Biology program and what makes our program great.

 - For the program curriculum, visit the Degree Requirements page.